-Businesses shut down nationwide just over a year ago, and many never reopened quite the same.
-Remote roles have remained popular as many companies shift to a hybrid workforce.
-Internships, both paid and unpaid, have become scarce.
-Even in-person volunteer opportunities have been hard to find in the last 15 months.
+Businesses shut down nationwide during the global pandemic, and many never reopened quite the same.
+Remote roles have remained popular as many companies shift to a hybrid workforce and look for ways to offer more flexibility in the office.

-However, your class of college graduates has acquired a unique collection of skills and experiences you can leverage over much of the competition in the market.
+However, college graduates of this decade have already acquired a unique collection of skills and experiences to leverage over much of the competition in the market when looking for recent graduate jobs.

 The American Association of Colleges and Universities conducted a survey interviewing executives and hiring managers on what skills and values they find most important when offering jobs to recent graduates.
 Their 2021 Report provides some insight into what businesses are looking for when hiring recent grads.